Research award supports student and trainee work on immunologic, rheumatologic disease

 - Ziaur Rahman, MD, PhD, Associate Professor of Microbiology and Immunology, 717-531-0003, ext.
 287896 or firstname.lastname@example.org

 - Charles Lang, PhD, Distinguished Professor of Cellular and Molecular Physiology and Surgery and Associate Dean for Graduate Studies, 717-531-5538 or email@example.com

 Awardees must agree to meet with a representative of the Finkelstein family at a mutually convenient time and to submit a summary progress report to Penn State College of Medicine’s Research Development office at the conclusion of the project.

 Applications for the Finkelstein Memorial Student Research Award must include:

-- Cover page: Complete the cover page found in Box (Penn State Access ID login required)
+- Cover page: Complete the Finkelstein Cover Page found in OneDrive (Penn State Access ID login required)

 - Table of contents (including page numbers)

 - Lay abstract: Briefly summarize the project using plain language that a general audience would understand.
 Avoid using jargon and abbreviations; provide an explanation for any technical terms that must be included.